bitsbeats/github-backup-tool/Readme.md

 A crunchy tool for backing up repositories of multiple specified GitHub organizations.

 ## What does it do?
 It will backup all Git repositories it has access to.
-If no GitHub token is provided, only publicly accessible repositories will be cloned.

 ## What does it not do?
 At this moment, it will not back up: